labgem/microscope-user-doc/docs/content/mage/viewer.rst

 What is the Matrix ?
 --------------------

 For a given genome several gene Matrices can be built for gene detection.
-You can select a given matrix be using the Matrix menu located below the genomic map.
-Then click on View: the Coding prediction curves are updated.
+You can select a given matrix be using the **Matrix** menu located below the genomic map.
+Then click on **View**: the Coding prediction curves are updated.

 How to access a gene’s information ?
 ------------------------------------

-* 1) Enter a specific gene name or gene label into the right-most edit button below the genomic map, then click on Getinfo (opens an editable Genomic Object annotation window)
+* 1) Enter a specific gene name or gene label into the right-most edit button below the genomic map, then click on **Getinfo** (opens an editable Genomic Object annotation window)
 * 2) Click on a gene label in the table annotation editor (read-only window)
 * 3) Click directly on a genomic object in the genomic map (editable annotation window)